freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 #### HINTS

-- Add `QUESTION3="What's your favorite coding website?"` to your `questionnaire.sh` file
+- Add `QUESTION3="What's your favorite coding website?"` to your `questionaire.sh` file
 - Add it by the other two variables

 ## 345. echo QUESTION3 variable